 Caution: the recipe list and instructions are very short so don't blink when you read this.
 You will need...

 2 cups milk

 1 cup flour

 1 teaspoon cinnamon

 |Step 4 (Yes I know this looks very similar to the last one)|

 When removed from the oven it should look just like this very puffy and inflated.
-Similar to a turnover.
+Similar to a popover.
 Notice the nice well of butter in the middle,yum.
 Don't let it scare you this helps the cinnamon and sugar stick to the top.